 Direct shipment network.
 In a direct shipment network, suppliers establish a system of shipping directly from the supplier to the customer without any intermediate parties in the distribution system.

 Direct shipment with milk runs.
 A milk run is a regular route to pick up mixed loads from several suppliers.
 A combined or consolidated delivery from multiple suppliers often is a part of milk runs.
 For example, instead of five different suppliers sending a separate truckload each week to meet the weekly needs of the customer, one truck visits each of the suppliers daily before delivering to the customer's plant.
 Direct shipment using a milk run consolidates multiple vendors' deliveries into one direct shipment to the customer, enabling the customer to process one full truckload instead of multiple less-than-full shipments.

 Shipment via central distribution center.
-A central distribution center consolidates shipments to promote efficiency and provide strong customer service.
+A central distribution center consolidates shipments to promote efficiency and provide strong Customer Relations.
 The central distribution center may carry a set level of safety stock for the items it stocks.
 When the distribution center carries stock, it consolidates shipments of multiple commodities from multiple vendors to support the customer.